How does the UK state pension work for migrants?

 - What tax do I pay on my state pension lump sum?

 What benefits might I be entitled to other than the state pension?

 There are lots of state benefits in the UK that depend on you having paid a certain amount of NIC, not just the state pension.
-These are called ‘contributory benefits’.
+These are called ‘contributory' or 'contribution-based' benefits.

-Your previous periods of insurance, work or residence in other countries can therefore be taken into account when you claim other UK state benefits.
+Like the UK state pension, it may be possible for your previous periods of insurance, work or residence in other countries to be taken into account when you claim other UK state benefits.
 By ‘other’ benefits we mean things like sickness, maternity and equivalent paternity benefits, invalidity benefits, survivors’ benefits and death grants, unemployment benefits, family benefits and so on.